top of page

 Pete Antos-Ketcham welcomes visitors to the Vermont site.

-We also organize a firewood assistance program that provides fuel to families in need during Vermont's frigid winters.
+provides fuel to families in need during Vermont's frigid winters.

 Staff